kush-agra/Dynamic_Walls/README.md

 one could use a launchd command and plist to set up to auto execute at system wake

-**P.S:** To disable auto switching to dark/light theme based on time if you prefer system theme to be always dark or light open the Dynamic_Walls.scpt file and set useDark to false on the first line
+**P.S:** To disable auto switching to dark/light theme based on time if you prefer system theme to be always dark or light open the Dynamic_Walls.scpt file and set useDark to false in the first line

 **P.P.S1:** one can also use a software like [GeekTool](https://www.tynsoe.org/v2/geektool/) instead of setting up a cron job in 3<sup>rd</sup> step